BozoDev/roomba_wifi/README.md

  * OR spark photon with latest firmware https://github.com/spark/firmware/releases

+ * OR ESP8266-XX (I ran it on 1M version of ESP-01)

  * Roomba - here model R3MOD24A - Unfortunately, commands can be sent to Roomba trew UART but INPUT commands are not received : no activity on Roomba Tx

 ## software